whatyouhide/vim-lengthmatters/README.md

 ## What's in it

-The highlighting functionality operates always on a **per-window** basis, meaning you can keep it enabled on a window and disabled on another one at the same time (think of splits, even both on the same file!).
+The highlighting functionality operates always on a **per-buffer** basis, meaning you can keep it enabled on a buffer and disabled on another one at the same time.

-By default, it's based on the value of the `textwidth` option (cool uh?), but this can be changed in the options (see `:h 'textwidth'` for more infos).
+By default, it's based on the value of the `textwidth` option (it *feels* right), but this can be changed in the options.
+See `:h 'textwidth'` for more infos.

 The plugin provides a bunch of commands:

-- `:LengthmattersToggle`: toggle the highlighting for the current window
+- `:LengthmattersToggle`: toggle the highlighting for the current buffer
-- `:LengthmattersEnable`: enable the highlighting for the current window
+- `:LengthmattersEnable`: enable the highlighting for the current buffer
-- `:LengthmattersDisable`: disable the highlighting for the current window
+- `:LengthmattersDisable`: disable the highlighting for the current buffer
 - `:LengthmattersReload`: force reloading (useful if something goes wrong, or `textwidth` changes, or god knows what)
-- `:LengthmattersEnableAll`: enable the highlighting for all open windows
+- `:LengthmattersEnableAll`: enable the highlighting for all open buffers
-- `:LengthmattersDisableAll`: disable the highlighting for all open windows
+- `:LengthmattersDisableAll`: disable the highlighting for all open buffers

 ## Configuration